 Our post on Home Security for New Homeowners examined the importance of making smart landscaping decisions after buying a home.
 Many families spend the winter dreaming about what they will do with their yards once warm weather arrives.
 When spring finally starts, new bushes and trees get planted, and new gardens come to life every year.
 Unfortunately, these bushes, plants, and trees can lessen your home security if not planned properly.

 From the holidays in the winter to summer vacations, every season seems to have reasons for people to travel.
 However, the onset of spring brings an incredible amount of activities to keep you away from your home.
 The opportunity for vacations, beach weekends, and outdoor evening sports leaves plenty of excuses for you to leave your home empty.
 Additionally, the onset of cabin fever brought on by winter makes families want to give in to every opportunity possible to get outside.
 The more “alone time” your house experiences, the greater the chance for a break-in.
-We recommend taking steps to protect your home during these periods.
+We recommend taking steps to secure your home during these periods.
 For one, installing a home security system, if you have not done so already, greatly reduces this risk.

 Additionally, we recommend installing security cameras to keep an eye on your home at all times.
 Adding a home surveillance system provides you with this ability.
 Installing camera allows you to watch live footage of your home and yard from a computer, smart phone, or tablet at any time, from any location.
 Additionally, these cameras record footage continuously.
 Therefore, if something does happen in your absence, you can review the footage to see what went wrong.
 Of course, the cameras themselves act as a deterrent to thieves as well.
 Scouting out a home and finding cameras encourages criminals to find a different target.
 The one-two security punch of home security and surveillance systems adds a tremendous amount of security to your home while you are away.